 IT DOESN’T STOP THERE

 Over 2,000 jobs have already been created, and our mission is to increase this number to 1 million by 2030.
 It's so important for us to put money back into the continent that made us what we are today.
-Sourcing and producing in Africa just feels more authentic for us, which is why we'll be including more African countries by the end of 2020.
+Sourcing and producing in Africa just feels more authentic for us, and will we continue to use African talent where possible.
+Where using African talent is not possible, we will always source and use sustainable factories.
 We also plan to begin collaborating with Nigerian & other African designers to continue creating African print garments responsibly, with thought, soul and care.

 Thank you for helping us move closer towards this goal & back to the heart and inspiration of Grass-Fields.
-We are so grateful for the success of the company so far, and it's because of your support that we've finally begun production in Africa indefinitely.
+We are so grateful for the success of the company so far, and it's because of your support that we've been able to have our production based in Africa.
 We look forward to expanding further to continue producing high quality products & making you proud.

 Lilian is a devoted wife and mum to 6 children.
 Born in a household of 9 girls, her father didn't think a woman's place was in school so she had to drop out just after completing her primary education in order to get ready for marriage like her other sisters before her.
 While waiting at home for her turn to get married, she would sneak out of the house to go and practise her sewing at a neighbour's workshop, and that’s how at the age of 16 she started sewing and hasn’t stopped sewing since.